Cecil Belfield Clarke: Personal life

 Clarke was homosexual.
 As was usual before decriminalisation in 1967, Clarke was discreet.
-His lifelong partner was Pat Walker (Edward George Walker, 1902–1999) whom Clarke employed as his secretary.
+His lifelong partner was Pat Walker (Edward George Walker, 1902–1999), whom Clarke employed as his secretary.
 By at least 1939 they were living together in Clarke's house in Barnet, which Clarke called Belfield House, but they had both been on the electoral register at 112 Newington Causeway in 1929.
 After Clarke's death, Walker remained at Belfield House, but after the latter's death in 1999, it was left to St Catharine's College.
 The college has since sold the house, and it is now a nursery, Belfield Montessori.

 Clarke died in 1970, aged 76, at St Stephen's Hospital, Barnet.
 (St Stephen's was a geriatric hospital that closed in 1989.
 Clarke's obituary in the BMJ incorrectly states that he died in Barnet General Hospital.)

 Legacy

-There are no public memorials to Clarke.
-The prize he endowed at St Catharine's College, Cambridge, continues to be awarded.
+A blue plaque honouring Clarke was placed on a building near the site of his practice in April 2023, sponsored by Black History Walks in collaboration with the Nubian Jak Community Trust.
+The prize that Clarke endowed at St Catharine's College, Cambridge, continues to be awarded.
 He was one of the Black Londoners featured in an exhibition at the Cuming Museum in 2008, curated by the historian Stephen Bourne, Keep Smiling Through: Black Londoners on the Home Front, 1939 to 1945.
+Belfield Clarke was one of the figures highlighted by LGBT History Month UK in February 2024, in connection to that year's theme: Medicine.